24 Free Summer Things To Do in Grand Rapids

 3 – Attend a Fair, Festival or Carnival

-Whether you’re looking for carnival rides, games of chance or skill, funnel cake, 4-H shows, or concerts on the fair grounds, Fairs and Festivals are a summer staple here in West Michigan!
+Whether you’re looking for carnival rides, games of chance or skill, funnel cake, 4-H shows, or concerts on the fairgrounds, Fairs and Festivals are a summer staple here in West Michigan!

 Most fairs and festivals offer kids days with reduced admission fees.
 Parades and fireworks are also free festival fun.